-MetroLINK has been a leader in environmentally friendly policies for over a decade, committing to green technologies through the use of Compressed Natural Gas vehicles and clean burning diesel fuel, utilizing innovative energy sources in capital infrastructure investments, and promoting the environmental benefits of using transit to potential riders.
-MetroLINK's first Compressed Natural Gas (CNG) vehicles entered the fleet in 2002 and were powered by John Deere CNG engines.
-Since this time, Metro-LINK has transitioned over 75% of its fixed-route fleet to CNG technology, and planning for a mixedfleet that includes battery electric buses in the future.
+MetroLINK has been a leader in environmentally friendly policies, committing to green technologies through the use of Compressed Natural Gas (CNG) vehicles and clean burning diesel fuel, utilizing innovative energy sources in capital infrastructure investments, and promoting the environmental benefits of using transit to potential riders.
+MetroLINK's first CNG vehicles entered the fleet in 2002 and were powered by John Deere CNG engines.
+In 2018, MetroLINK introduced its first electric bus and has expanded its electric fleet to 13% of its overall fleet as of 2020.